-The Department of Plant Breeding and Genetics in the College of Agriculture and Life Sciences is a center of excellence for classical plant breeding, as well as molecular approaches to crop improvement and creation of superior agricultural, horticultural, and ornamental varieties.
+The Section of Plant Breeding and Genetics in the College of Agriculture and Life Sciences is a center of excellence for classical plant breeding, as well as molecular approaches to crop improvement and creation of superior agricultural, horticultural, and ornamental varieties.

-Founded in 1907 by Liberty Hyde Bailey, the Department of Plant Breeding and Genetics is home to a lengthy and distinguished tradition that includes Nobel Prize winners George W. Beadle and Barbara McClintock.
+Founded in 1907 by Liberty Hyde Bailey, Plant Breeding and Genetics is home to a lengthy and distinguished tradition that includes Nobel Prize winners George W. Beadle and Barbara McClintock.
 The department’s legacy of pioneering work was solidly established during the 1920s - 1940s, a period regarded by many as the “Golden Era of Genetics.”
 During these important years, a remarkable number of great scientists and leaders in the field of genetics emerged from the Department of Plant Breeding and Genetics at Cornell.

 Cornell continues to build on its legacy of leading edge efforts to link genomics and breeding.
 One of only a few academic institutions training students in plant breeding today, our work is informed by global perspectives coupled with local action to address issues of sustainability and economic viability.

-Plant breeding is one of five undergraduate concentrations within the Plant Sciences major.
+Plant breeding is one of five undergraduate concentrations within the Plant Science major.
 Undergraduates who specialize in Plant Breeding and Genetics learn the application of genetics to improve cultivated plants in preparation for successful careers in research, industry, agricultural extension, government, and international programs.
 In addition to a plant breeding minor program, the department offers several undergraduate courses in plant breeding and genetics, tissue culture, and genetic diversity.
 Learn More